sprlightning/LCDWIKI-drivers-idf/README.md

 #define RST  12
 #define SDA  23
 #define SCK  18
-#define LED  13   //if you don't need to control the LED pin,you should set it to -1 and set it to 3.3V
+#define LED  13   // If you don't need to control the LED pin,you should set it to -1 and set it to 3.3V
+#define FREQ -1   // FREQ support 4000000 ~ 80000000Hz, suggest no more than 60000000, set -1 to use default FREQ

 //the definiens of software spi mode as follow:
-//if the IC model is known or the modules is unreadable,you can use this constructed function
+//if the IC model is known or the modules is unreadable,you can use this constructed function LCDWIKI_SPI mylcd(MODEL,CS,CD,-1,SDA,RST,SCK,LED,FREQ); // model,cs,dc,sdo,sda,reset,sck,led,freq
-// LCDWIKI_SPI mylcd(MODEL,CS,CD,-1,SDA,RST,SCK,LED); //model,cs,dc,sdo,sda,reset,sck,led
-LCDWIKI_SPI mylcd(MODEL, CS, CD, RST, LED); // hardware spi
+// LCDWIKI_SPI mylcd(MODEL, CS, CD, RST, LED, FREQ); // model,cs,dc,reset,led,freq

 // tft_test_task
 void tft_test_task(void *pvParameters) {